Trixie Belden and the Killifish Point Mystery

 "Wouldn’t want someone to hear you, now would we?" he asked rhetorically.
 "Bye bye, girls!
 It’s been fun!"
 He again chuckled mirthlessly as he disappeared.

-Trixie was frustrated that she couldn’t even talk to her friend, let alone call for help.
+Trixie sat there, struggling, frustrated that she couldn’t even talk to her friend, let alone call for help.
 She leaned her head back against the wood beam so that the gag was up against the wood and moved it up and down, trying to loosen the knot on the gag, or at least move it enough to where she could talk.
-Finally, after what seemed like hours, she was able to spit the gag from her mouth.
+She heard Honey doing the same.

 She was concentrating so hard on trying to get her hands untied that Honey’s voice startled her.